ikalchev/HAP-python/docs/source/index.rst

 :doc:`intro/install`
-    How to install HAP-python on a Debian based system, such as a Raspberry Pi, or Ubuntu
+    How to install HAP-python on a Debian based system, such as a Raspberry Pi, or Ubuntu.

 :doc:`intro/tutorial`
     Get started building your first HomeKit Accessory.